GetMeoutt/linux_assignment1/README.md

   - bash-completion is a package that contain a collection of command line command completions for the shell
-  - tmux is a package that allows you to create, manage, and switch between multiple terminal sessions within a single window, overall this package are commonly used tool in Linux environment. disable root : disable_root to prevent unauthorized access by restricting the ability to log in or perform operations as the root user [^10]
+  - tmux is a package that allows you to create, manage, and switch between multiple terminal sessions within a single window, overall this package are commonly used tool in Linux environment.

+disable_root: Prevent unauthorized access by restricting the ability to log in or perform operations as the root user.[^10]

 ### Create Arch Linux Droplet with Clound-init (require .ymal)[^6]